2016 Northern Territory general election: Electoral pendulum

 The following pendulum is known as the Mackerras pendulum, invented by psephologist Malcolm Mackerras.
 The pendulum works by lining up all of the seats held in the Legislative Assembly according to the percentage point margin they are held by on a two-party-preferred basis.
 This is also known as the swing required for the seat to change hands.
 Given a uniform swing to the opposition or government parties, the number of seats that change hands can be predicted.

 Pre-election pendulum

 Incumbent members who have become and remained an independent since the 2012 election are indicated in grey.

-Members listed listed in italics did not re-contest their seat at the election.
+Members listed in italics did not re-contest their seat at the election.